 - Press the MANUAL button.
 Press the +/- button to set to 12 minutes.

 - When it counts to zero, it should beep.
-At this time, turn the valve/ vent to Venting.
-Immediately turn the steam release handle back to the Sealing position at the first sign of spattering.
-Quick Release should ALWAYS be closely attended.
+At this time, turn the valve/ vent to "venting" position.
+Immediately turn the steam release handle back to the "sealing" position at the first sign of spattering.
+Quick release should ALWAYS be closely attended.

-- Once the pressure cooker has vented, open it, and add the milk and butter, as well as salt and pepper to taste.
+- Once the pressure cooker has vented, open it, and add the milk, butter, salt and pepper to taste.

 - Use a potato masher to mash the potatoes right in the pot.